amplitude/amplitude-docs/content/collections/sections/en/session-replay.md

 3. To narrow the list with a filter, click *+ Add Filter*.
 You can filter by cohorts, events, event properties, user properties, and session duration.
 You can also use multiple filters to further narrow your list.

 Once you make your selection, view replays that took place within the selected time frame, or replays that meet your filter specifications.
 Your search results generate a unique URL that you can share with your team.

+{{partial:admonition type='note'}}
+Keep in mind that if you apply a filter to exclude replays with a specific property value, Session Replay search returns results for all replays with a different value for that property, **and** replays with **missing** values for that property.
+{{/partial:admonition}}

 The list of results shows a maximum of 100 replays.